castillozionvan/CCM101-zvcastillo/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/reflection.md

 # Mission Reflection

-Through this laboratory activity, I learned more about the basic components of cloud computing, especially compute, storage, networking, and other infrastructure resources.
-I learned that compute resources are important because they are responsible for running applications and processing data.
-Storage is used to keep information, while networking allows different resources and users to communicate with each other.
+This laboratory activity helped me understand the basic parts of cloud computing, such as compute, storage, networking, and identity resources.
+I learned that compute resources are used to run applications and process data.
+Storage keeps data and files, while networking allows users and resources to communicate with each other.

-I also learned more about the importance of Linux in cloud computing.
-By using the Linux terminal, I was able to explore system information and understand how hardware and software resources can be checked using different commands.
-This helped me understand how the resources of a computer can be related to cloud infrastructure.
+I also learned how Linux can be used to check computer resources through the terminal.
+Using commands such as `lscpu`, `free`, and `df` allowed me to see information about the CPU, memory, and storage of a system.
+This gave me a better idea of how computer resources are connected to cloud infrastructure.

-Another thing I learned is that planning and documenting an infrastructure before creating it can make the system easier to understand and manage.
-Creating a simple cloud infrastructure diagram helped me visualize how the user, internet connection, network, compute resource, and storage resource are connected.
+Creating the cloud infrastructure diagram also helped me understand the connection between the user, internet, network, compute resource, and storage resource.
+I used Figma to arrange the components and create a simple diagram for the activity.

-During this laboratory, I also experienced some challenges, especially when editing my infrastructure diagram in Figma and searching for the correct code and commands to use in Killercoda.
-However, these challenges helped me practice searching for solutions and understanding the laboratory instructions better.
+I encountered some difficulties while editing the diagram in Figma and searching for the correct commands and code in Killercoda.
+I had to search for the commands and check the instructions to make sure I was using the correct ones.

-Overall, this laboratory helped me improve my knowledge of cloud computing, Linux commands, infrastructure design, and technical documentation.
-It also gave me experience that I can include in my GitHub Cloud Computing Portfolio.
+This laboratory gave me more practice with Linux commands, cloud infrastructure, Figma, Killercoda, and Markdown.
+I can also use the work from this activity as part of my GitHub Cloud Computing Portfolio.